Resources

 - Sample Menu: example meals to use for inspiration

-We know that traveling is a great time for rest, relaxation and exploration.
-It also can sometimes really mess with your daily routine!
-Here are some tips you can use to work towards your goals if you are traveling during FitTripRX.
+We know that traveling is a great time for rest, relaxation, and exploration.
+Here are some tips you can use to work towards your goals if you are traveling during FitTrip.

 SLEEP